-1. The District and the Association share a common interest in providing HMO medical, dental and vision coverage for employees and their dependents with no payroll deduction incurred by the employee.
-The District and the Association will attempt to meet this interest in light of available District funding and educational programs.

-- 2. Effective October 1, 2011, the District will add three (3) new medical plan options through California's Valued Trust (CVT).
+- 1. The District and the Association share a common interest in providing HMO medical, dental and vision coverage for employees and their dependents with no payroll deduction incurred by the employee.
+The District and the Association will attempt to meet this interest in light of available District funding and educational programs. - 2.
+Effective October 1, 2011, the District will add three (3) new medical plan options through California's Valued Trust (CVT).
 These new offerings will increase the plan offerings to six (6) PPO options and three (3) Kaiser options. - 3.
 Effective October 1, 2008, the District will replace the current medical, dental and vision plans offered to eligible employees with plans administered through California's Valued Trust (CVT).
 The new medical, dental and vision plans will include four PPO options, two Kaiser options, a dental plan through Delta Dental and a vision plan through VSP.
 (See Memorandum of Understanding) - 4.
-2021-2022: The current cap structure and existing cap amounts for the health benefits will remain the same. - 5.
-2020-2021: The current cap structure and existing cap amounts for the health benefits will remain the same. - 6.
-2019-2020: The current cap structure and existing cap amounts for the health benefits will remain the same. - 7.
-2018-2019: The current cap structure and existing cap amounts for the health benefits will remain the same. - 8.
+2023-2024: The current cap structure and existing cap amounts for the health benefits will remain the same. - 5.
+2022-2023: The current cap structure and existing cap amounts for the health benefits will remain the same. - 6.
+2021-2022: The current cap structure and existing cap amounts for the health benefits will remain the same.

+7. 2020-2021: The current cap structure and existing cap amounts for the health benefits will remain the same.

+- 8. 2019-2020: The current cap structure and existing cap amounts for the health benefits will remain the same. - 9.
+2018-2019: The current cap structure and existing cap amounts for the health benefits will remain the same. - 10.
 2017-2018: For the 2017-2018 school year, the District will make an annual monetary contribution per eligible full-time unit member toward the payment of premiums for the District provided group medical, dental and vision insurance.
 The amount of this contribution will be based on a three (3)-tiered structure, and the amount of the contribution for each eligible unit member shall be determined by the medical plan selected by the eligible unit member as follows: - a.
 Employee Only Medical Coverage: For an eligible unit member who selects employee-only medical coverage, the District will contribute up to nine thousand one hundred twenty-seven dollars (\$9,127) annually toward the payment of premiums for the District provided group medical, dental and vision insurance. - b.
 Employee+1 Medical Coverage: For an eligible unit member who selects employee+1 (two [2] party) medical coverage, the District will contribute up to fifteen thousand twenty dollars (\$15,020) annually toward the payment of premiums for District provided group medical, dental and vision insurance. - c.
 Employee+2 Medical Coverage: For an eligible unit member who selects employee+2 (full family) medical coverage, the District will contribute up to nineteen thousand one hundred twenty-seven dollars (\$19,127) annually toward the payment of premiums for District provided group medical, dental and vision insurance.